Eyesore123/blog-app/README.md

 3. Language toggle to navbar
 4. Toggle button in navbar loads correct language
 5. Forgot password section to login page
-6. Advanced features for admin (preview for the post, image size adjustments? etc.)
+6. Advanced features for admin (image size adjustments? etc.)
 7. Tag filtering
-8. Markdown editor
-9. Email subscription (latest blog post in newsletter) backend and admin panel
+8. Email subscription (latest blog post in newsletter) backend and admin panel
-10. Blog posts get automatically uploaded to LinkedIn
+9. Blog posts get automatically uploaded to LinkedIn
-11. Loading spinners for images
+10. Loading spinners for images

 ![blog3](https://github.com/user-attachments/assets/9b47ad5c-13f9-4858-9291-1eb1d2397d96)

+## What I've learned during this project

+- How to use Laravel Inertia.
+It's a great way to use React with Laravel.
+Inertia renders React components on the server and sends them to the client.